• Skip to primary navigation

 Variations

-• To make an AIP coleslaw, omit the pepperoncini, black pepper and replace the sour cream with more mayonnaise, or try adding some coconut cream.
+• AIP coleslaw – omit the pepperoncini and black pepper.
 Be sure you use an AIP friendly mayonnaise.
-If you want an extra ‘zing’ to the salad, add a touch of apple cider vinegar or some grated horseradish for that extra bit of heat.
+If you want an extra ‘zing’ to the salad, add a touch of apple cider vinegar or some grated horseradish for an extra bit of heat.
 It’s divine!

-• For a Whole 30 coleslaw, replace the sour cream with more mayo or coconut cream (yum!).
-For Whole30, if you want some added sweet, try adding finely chopped dates, dried currants or other dried fruit, such as apricots.
-They will add a few extra carbs… and a lot of flavor!
+• Whole 30 coleslaw – omit the sweetener and try adding finely chopped dates, dried currants or other dried fruit, such as apricots.
+They will add a few extra carbs, but so much flavor!

-• Add bacon bits, sliced almonds, pepitas (pumpkin seeds) or hemp, chia or sunflower seeds for extra flavor and crunch.
+• Add toppings – bacon bits, sliced almonds, pepitas (pumpkin seeds) or hemp, chia or sunflower seeds add extra flavor and crunch

-• Cotija cheese is a perfect addition to this coleslaw recipe.
+• Top with crumbled cheese – Cotija cheese is a perfect dry, salty, crumbly addition

-White bowl of slaw sprinkled with black pepper with a fork and spoon.
+keto coleslaw seasoned with pepper in a white bowl with a fork and spoon.

 Serving suggestions

-• For a busy weeknight meal, serve this creamy keto coleslaw alongside Crock Pot Pulled Pork or plop a large scoop on top of a pulled pork sandwich.
-This is also perfect for make-ahead meal prep for weekday lunches.
+• Pair with pulled pork – for a busy weeknight meal, serve this creamy keto coleslaw alongside Crock Pot Pulled Pork or plop a large scoop on top of a pulled pork sandwich made with Low-carb Sandwich Thins.
+It's the best accompaniment for pulled pork!

-• Try this as a cabbage taco slaw to top some Easy Keto Carnitas tacos.
+• Taco topping – try this as a cabbage taco slaw to top some Easy Keto Carnitas tacos or fish tacos.
 And don’t forget to add some Low-FODMAP Guacamole!

 FAQ